 Senior VET Subject Prerequisite BSB50120 Diploma of Business - up to 8 QCE points C in Year 10 English.
 BSB30120 Certificate III in Business - up to 8 QCE points C in Year 10 English.
 SIS30321 Certificate III in Fitness + SIS20121 Certificate II in Sport and Recreation - up to 6 QCE points C in Year 10 English and B standard in Year 10 HPE.
 THIS ELECTIVE SUBJECT WILL INCUR A LEVY WHICH MAY INCLUDE CONSUMABLES, EXCURSIONS OR CAMPS.
 ICT30120 Certificate III in Information Technology - 8 QCE points Should have completed a Digital Technology subject in Year 9 and 10.
 HLT23221 Certificate II in Health Support Services + HLT33115 Certificate III in Health Services Assistance - up to 6 QCE points C in Year 10 English.
 THIS ELECTIVE SUBJECT WILL INCUR A LEVY WHICH MAY INCLUDE CONSUMABLES, EXCURSIONS OR CAMPS.
 MEM20422 Certificate II in Engineering Pathways - up to 4 QCE points No prerequisite but it is recommended to have completed at least one semester of Metal Technologies.
-CPC10120 Certificate I in Construction + CPC20220 Certificate II in Construction Pathways - up to 4 QCE points (3 Prep + 1 Core) No prerequisite but it is recommended to have completed at least one semester of Wood Technologies.
-THIS ELECTIVE SUBJECT WILL INCUR A LEVY WHICH MAY INCLUDE CONSUMABLES, EXCURSIONS OR CAMPS.
+CPC20220 Certificate II in Construction Pathways - up to 4 QCE points No prerequisite but it is recommended to have completed at least one THIS ELECTIVE SUBJECT WILL INCUR A LEVY WHICH MAY INCLUDE CONSUMABLES, EXCURSIONS OR CAMPS. semester of Wood Technologies.